Estimating Racial Disparities When Race is Not Observed: Bias of the Standard Methodology

+Assumption \ref{a-ci-sg} implies, for example, that once we know an individual is White, knowing their surname is Smith tells us nothing about their residence location and other observed characteristics.
+Although this assumption appears to be reasonable, the lack of granularity in the coding of race may lead to its violation.
+For example, people with Chinese, Indian, Filipino, Vietnamese, Korean, or Japanese are all coded as one racial group ``Asian'' in the census.
+These groups, however, have varying sets of surnames and have different demographic and geographic distributions.
+For instance, unlike the Smith example, knowing that an Asian individual's surname is Gupta makes it more likely that they have a higher income and live in the Eastern U.S \citep{budiman2019key}.

-Even though Assumptions \ref{a:indep-sgx} and \ref{a:cens-acc} may not hold exactly, researchers find that BISG produces accurate and generally well-calibrated estimates in practice \citep{imai2016improving, kenny2021das, deluca2022validating}.
-We observe this pattern as well in the validation study in Section \ref{sec:valid}.
-New methods continue to be developed that improve the calibration of BISG probabilities, including some machine learning methods based on labeled data \citep{imai2022addressing, argyle2022misclassification, decter2022}.
+Even though Assumptions \ref{a-ci-sg} and \ref{a-acc} may not hold exactly, researchers find that BISG produces accurate and generally well-calibrated estimates in practice \citep{imai2016improving, zhang2018bisg, kenny2021das, deluca2022validating}.
+We observe this pattern as well in the validation study in Section~\ref{sec-valid}.

-Under Assumption \ref{a:indep-sgx}, by Bayes' Rule, This justifies the estimator given in Equation \eqref{eq:pr-bisg}, and provides us with the following immediate result.
+Under Assumption \ref{a-ci-sg}, by Bayes' Rule, This justifies the estimator given in Equation \eqref{eq:pr-bisg}, and provides us with the following immediate result.